Shark Pictures

 Stingray porn - a male Round stingray (Urobatis halleri) latches onto the tail of a female before mating

-We were planning to look for Mexican Bullhead Sharks further north in Baja but it appears that they are so rare that no one I have spoken to has ever seen one.
-So we have decided to spend a couple of days slowly driving north and then cross the border into Southern California.
-San Diego here we come.
+I was planning to look for Mexican Bullhead Sharks further north in Baja but it appears that they are so rare that no one I have spoken to has ever seen one.
+So I have decided to spend a couple of days slowly driving north and then cross the border into Southern California.
+San Diego here I come.

 For the sharks,